Welcome to the second post in our series on learning networks. If you have no idea what I’m talking about, read the first post to get caught up.

 I’ve personally experienced more of these learning moments than I can count.
 And the most profound ones, the most impactful ones, were those where teams came forward and said, “We made a mistake that we’d like to share, along with what we learned from it.”

 I remember once where a team member pulled something out of production the night before the release and forgot to put it back in.
 Rather than trying to somehow conceal it, he came in front of our ART leadership first thing in the morning and explained what happened.
 Most important, he shared what he learned from it, as well as how the team would change its processes and the way they’d work together to avoid this in the future.
 Not only was that a brave move but the team member’s transparency was the number one thing leadership remembers about that team.
 It was so profound, in fact, that the leaders still use that example in ARTs across the enterprise.

 Now, imagine you just heard someone share a learning moment like that and it was relevant to an area that you’re curious about or would like to grow in.
 Maybe something similar has happened to you.
-Imagine afterward that you had a conversation with that person and they were open to teaching you about what they learned.
+Imagine afterwards that you had a conversation with that person and they were open to teaching you about what they learned.
 That’s another way a learning network can emerge.

 So, the first two ways I described how informal learning networks emerge relate to interactions with others.
 But there’s another way that these networks form that’s even more personal: the aha moment.

 “… any sudden comprehension, realization, or problem solution that involves a reorganization of the elements of a person’s mental representation of a stimulus, situation, or event to yield a nonobvious or nondominant interpretation.” —John Kounios & Mark Beeman

 Personally, I’m always on a quest for aha moments.
 Every time I go for a run, I work through things in my mind, and when that aha moment emerges, I wonder how I didn’t see that before.
 Then I start thinking about the next opportunity where I can share it.